travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/methods/staticcontent/Hotel.md

 Criteria fields allow select provider (access) and allow to select the entity which will be used for search (search by hotel codes, search by destinations, search by countries,...).

-**Fields for selecting the access(supplier)**
+**Fields for selecting the access or a supplier**

-- *access*: it represents the access for which you want to receive the hotels information.
+- **access**: it represents the access for which you want to receive the hotel's information.
 - *group*: *only for internal processes.
-Please don't use.*
+Please do not use.*
+- **supplierCode**: this field allows to request the portfolio of a supplier.
+Only supplier's owner can request it.

+*Only one of these fields can be included*

 **Fields for selecting the entity of search**

 These fields cannot be combined among themselves and all can be nil.
 In case that no one field is filled, all access hotels will be returned in a non paginated or paginated response/s.

-- *hotelCodes*: it allows to search by hotel codes.
+- **hotelCodes**: it allows searching by hotel codes.
 These codes are the same that are used in search query.
-- *ranks*: it allows to filter by rank/s.
+- **ranks**: it allows filtering by rank/s. *Note*: not implemented in 2020-03-02
-- *supplierHotelCodes*: used for search by hotel codes in supplier's context.
+- **supplierHotelCodes**: used for search by hotel codes in supplier's context.
-- *destinationCodes*: it allows to search hotels by minimal destination/s.
+- **destinationCodes**: it allows searching hotels by minimal destination/s.
 A *minimal destination* is a destination that doesn't contain smaller destinations, only contains hotels.
-- *countries*: it allows to search hotels by country.
+- **countries**: it allows searching hotels by country.
 Country/ies will be specified in ISO 3466-1 alpha-2 format(i.e "ES")

 **Field for configure the response**
-- maxSize: it allows to specify the number of elements per page.
+- **maxSize**: it allows to specify the number of elements per page.
 The number of elements per page is maxSize if the number of hotels returned by the query sent is greater than maxSize.
 In this case, will be necessary to retrieve next/s page/s using token field.
 This use case will be explained later.

 ### Token
 The token allows to request the next page of hotels.
 The correct way of obtaining multiple pages of hotels is, in the first query: